nishith7/cr7/README.md

 * 🌍  I'm based in Junagadh, India
 * ✉️  You can contact me at [nishith.upadhya@gmail.com](mailto:nishith.upadhya@gmail.com)
-* 🧠  I'm learning React JS and Node JS
+* 🧠  I'm an intermediate in React JS, Next JS and Node JS
 * 🤝  I'm open to collaborating on Full Stack Applications and Data Science projects
 * ⚡  Getting better everyday.